ThomasHtn/MNIST/README.md

 # Description

-The aim of this project is to create models whith hyper parameters from multiple (LGBMClassifier, LGBMRegressor ...)
+The aim of this project is to create clusturing models from the digits dataset

 ## Virtual environment